juanpc2018/intel-vs.-amd-z790-vs.-x670e/README.md

 but cards do Not support PCIe v4 x1, Only PCIe v2 maybe v3 </br>
 IF cards support v3 x1 probably will run at 1GB/s = 1000MB/s, Not a big loss for SFP+ 10G, Untested. </br>
-Maybe Bios does Not detect TB4 card if Not installed in the "recommended PCIe slot". </br>
+Maybe Bios does Not detect TB4 card if Not installed in the "recommended" PCIe slot. </br>

 ### Other differences: </br>